Vatican Officials Meet Underground Church Leaders

 The Russian Orthodox Church opposes recognition of the Ukrainian church but has said it will discuss the issue with Vatican representatives in Finland later this month.

 Others at the Bolshoi said Mrs. Gorbachev, dressed in a gray suit and red blouse, sat in the front row of about 80 church and government dignitaries.
+She listened to several hours of speeches and chatted with church and government officials.

 Schneier said Mrs. Gorbachev blushed when he turned from the audience, faced her and said, alluding to the biblical story of creation: